vdizengremel/refactored-gildedRose/README.md

 # Hypothesis taken
-The quality of an item is always between 0 and 50 whatever the type of item.
+The quality of an item should always be between 0 and 50 except for sulfura.